OpenFlow: SDN Hybrid Deployment Strategies

 OpenFlow: Proactive vs Reactive Flows

-As more people begin entering the Software Defined Networking conversation, there is still only one wire protocol that has a reasonably good chance at becoming the de-facto open SDN southbound messaging standard, OpenFlow.
+[fancy_header3 variation=”orange”]OpenFlow: Proactive vs Reactive[/fancy_header3] As more people begin entering the Software Defined Networking conversation, there is still only one wire protocol that has a reasonably good chance at becoming the de-facto open SDN southbound messaging standard, OpenFlow.
 There is quite a bit of debate around whether or not OpenFlow can scale.
-Most claims that OpenFlow does not scale are probably grounded in misconception.
-That …
+Most claims that… Continue reading OpenFlow: Proactive vs Reactive Flows

 SDN OpenFlow Policy Abstractions